vuralvardarelli/RedisTemplate.API/README.md

 Steps:

 If you want to start app on Docker ;
-1. Please go to solution folder and type "docker-compose -f docker-compose.yml -f docker-compose.override.yml up -d"
+1. Please go to solution folder and type to cmd "docker-compose -f docker-compose.yml -f docker-compose.override.yml up -d"
 2. After first step, you can use API's on "localhost:8001" , if you want to go through swagger just type "localhost:8001/swagger" to your browser.

 If you want to start project on Visual Studio 2019